Trioct/badnes/README.md

 My personal emulator project written in Zig.
 This is in a very in-development state, and this is almost certainly not a good example of code quality right now (if it ever will be).
+I'm not looking for issues/prs as it's not meant for anyone else to really use at the moment, I just wanted my code out there in case someone else finds it useful when making their own emulator

 ### Screenshots